Post Award Fiscal Management

 - Equipment to transfer? (titled to university as state equipment or property of sponsor?)

-- Complete Prior Approval Request (PAR) when instructed to do so by SPARCS staff
+- Complete Project Modification Request (PMR) when instructed to do so by SPARCS staff

 - Prepare closeouts if necessary (working with project fiscal manager)

-Click the web page image below to access and bookmark this detailed list of steps, time frames, procedures, and “who does what.”
+Click the SPARCS link below to access and bookmark this detailed list of steps, time frames, procedures, and “who does what.”

 A subcontract/subaward is an agreement entered into with another institution or private firm for the performance of work that is directly related to the scope of work of a sponsored project awarded to NCSU.

-The chart below clarifies this definition in common terms:
+The table below clarifies this definition in common terms:

 - Go to the SPARCS Subaward versus Procurement or Consultant page for more information on how to determine if a collaboration constitutes a subaward or a consultant or vendor relationship.